Lawyer: Items linked to Brian Laundrie found in Florida park - NewsBreak

 Lawyer: Items linked to Brian Laundrie found in Florida park

-Items believed to belong to Brian Laundrie were found Wednesday in a Florida wilderness park as the search continued for clues in the slaying of Gabby Petito a Laundrie family attorney said.
+ST. PETERSBURG, Fla. — (AP) — Items believed to belong to Brian Laundrie were found Wednesday in a Florida wilderness park as the search continued for clues in the slaying of Gabby Petito, a Laundrie family attorney said.

 Laundrie's parents, Chris and Roberta Laundrie, took part in the search Wednesday with the FBI and police from North Port, Florida, more than a month after Laundrie was reported missing.